SITE USERS PLEASE READ BELOW!!

 “Genealogy without documentation is mythology.”

 The U.S. Census was and is a major source of information used in this project.
-The last year of released U.S. Census Data was 1940.
-In acknowledging this fact, a family lineage may not include members born after 1940.
+The last year of released U.S. Census Data was 1950.
+The data from 1950 has not been uploaded and updated here, so a family lineage may not include members born after 1940.
 If you want to show any missing members for a more current and complete family line, please provide the missing family member information.
-With family members pruning and sprucing-up their branches, this website will have fewer errors.
+With family members pruning and sprucing up their branches, this website will have fewer errors.

 In addition to the conventional research approach above, many family members engaged some science by taking DNA tests.
 On average, the test results identified about 1,000 DNA inter-related relatives for each participant.
 We were able to further validate using the "GEDmatch.com" database other relatives who independently participated in separately administered DNA tests with other service providers.
 Using this approach has allowed us to find many unknown and missing family links.
 To better understand how DNA is used in genealogy, it is suggested you view the recommended videos provided in the "Referenced Video Information on Genealogy & DNA "under the "Useful Links".